Constraints on axionlike particles from 16.5 years of Fermi-LAT data and prospects for VLAST: Introduction

 In this work, we employ $\gamma$-ray observations of NGC 1275 to explore the potential for detecting ALPs through the Primakoff effect.
 This is because that NGC 1275 is exceptionally bright in the $\gamma$-ray band, with a Fermi-LAT detection significance surpassing 100$\sigma$~\cite{Fermi-LAT:2015bdd}.
 Besides, it has a well-understood broadband spectrum that follows a synchrotron self-Compton emission model~\cite{MAGIC:2013mvu,Tavecchio:2014oja}.
-Additionally, its location within the Perseus cluster allows for well-constrained magnetic fields through rotation measures (RMs)~\cite{Taylor:2006ta}.
-By utilizing nearly 16.5 years of Fermi-LAT $\gamma$-ray data on NGC 1275, we derive more stringent constraints on the ALP parameter space than those previously reported in the Ref.~\cite{Fermi-LAT:2016nkz}.
-Then we further explore the prospects of detecting ALPs in the next-generation Very Large Area $\gamma$-ray Space Telescope (VLAST), which exhibits superior observational performance in the GeV$-$TeV energy range and expands the detection capability to below 1 MeV.
-Compared to Fermi-LAT, VLAST demonstrates significant improvements in key performance metrics, including energy coverage, effective detection area, and energy resolution~\cite{2022AcASn..63...27F}.
-By simulating 5 years of VLAST observation of NGC 1275, we anticipate a substantial enhancement in the detection sensitivity for ALPs.
+Additionally, its location within the Perseus cluster allows for well-constrained magnetic fields through rotation measures~\cite{Taylor:2006ta}.
+By utilizing nearly 16.5 years of Fermi-LAT $\gamma$-ray data on NGC 1275, we derive more stringent constraints on the ALP parameter space than that previously reported in Ref.~\cite{Fermi-LAT:2016nkz}.
+Moreover, we investigate the detection potential for ALPs using the Very Large Area $\gamma$-ray Space Telescope (VLAST)~\cite{2022AcASn..63...27F}.
+As a next-generation $\gamma$-ray observatory with broad energy coverage from MeV to TeV, VLAST is specifically designed to achieve high sensitivity in the GeV$–$TeV range while maintaining observational capabilities in the MeV$–$GeV band.
+Its scientific objectives include probing dark matter, studying high-energy time-domain phenomena, investigating cosmic-ray physics, and exploring cosmological questions.
+The VLAST Collaboration has established a comprehensive simulation framework based on \texttt{GEANT4}~\cite{GEANT4:2002zbu}.
+This framework enables precise evaluation of critical instrument performance parameters including acceptance, effective area, angular resolution, and energy resolution.
+Simulation results demonstrate that VLAST achieves a maximum effective acceptance of approximately $12\,\mathrm{m^{2}\,sr}$ with an effective area of about $4\,\mathrm{m^{2}}$ at normal incidence.
+This represents a fivefold improvement over Fermi-LAT for energies above 1 GeV.
+In the MeV energy range, the effective area reaches $0.5\,\mathrm{m^{2}}$.
+For high-energy events involving pair conversion (above 10 MeV), the instrument achieves an angular resolution ranging from $0.03^{\circ}$ to $20^{\circ}$ and an energy resolution between 1\% and 30\%.
+For low-energy Compton events (below 10 MeV), the corresponding values are $3^{\circ}$–$6^{\circ}$ for angular resolution and 8\%–20\% for energy resolution~\cite{2022AcASn..63...27F}.
+Our analysis of simulated five-year observations of NGC 1275 indicates that VLAST will provide significantly enhanced sensitivity for ALP detection compared to current facilities.

 The paper is structured as follows.
 Section~\ref{sec:Photon-ALP Oscillation} details the calculation of the photon survival probability in the photon-ALP conversion process and the magnetic field model.
 Section~\ref{sec:Data Analysis} systematically describes the Fermi-LAT data processing pipeline, $\chi^{2}$ analysis, and Monte Carlo simulations.
 Section~\ref{sec:Result} presents the Fermi-LAT observational results and the projected sensitivity of VLAST.
 Section~\ref{sec:Discussion} discusses potential key factors that may influence our result.
 Section~\ref{sec:Summary} provides a comprehensive summary of our main results.